testingisdocumenting/znai/td-documentation-docs/documentation/visuals/flow-diagrams.md

 Note: To highlight more than one element use `{highlight: ["n3", "n4"]}`

+# Color groups

+Use `colorGroup` to assign a color group to a node.
+There are three color groups out of the box: `a` (default), `b`, `c`, `d`.

+:include-file: flow-diagrams/simple-dag-colors.json

+:include-flow-chart: flow-diagrams/simple-dag-colors.json

 # Presentation

 In presentation mode nodes will be highlighted one at a time.